 While I've written this recipe as more of a side dish - you can easily bump it up to main dish status.
 I sometimes use the dilled green beans to fill omelettes (along with a bit of goat cheese).
-Alternately, you might toss some tofu, tempeh or seitan into the skillet (sauteed until nicely browned or golden ahead of time) along with the green beans.
-Or you could make a main dish salad by serving the beans over lightly dressed butter lettuce.
+Alternately, you might toss some tofu, tempeh or seitan into the skillet (sautéed until nicely browned or golden ahead of time) along with the beans.
+Or, you could make a main dish salad by serving the beans over lightly dressed butter lettuce & toss a few raviolis in.
 Plenty of directions to take this one.

-As I note in the head notes down below, this is best made to order, just before serving.
+As I note in the recipe down below, this is best made to order, just before serving.
 I don't like hot green beans after they've been sitting around for long periods of time - they lose vibrancy, and the texture and taste changes as they sit overcooking themselves.
+That said, there's a way to prep the main components ahead if you're doing them for Thanksgiving.

-Make ahead: You can make this recipe a day ahead of time by cooking the leeks and dill first and setting them aside.
-And instead of cooking the green beans in the skillet, blanch them in a pot of boiling, well-salted water for about a minute.
+You can make this recipe a day ahead of time by cooking the leeks and dill first and setting them aside.
+Instead of cooking the beans in a skillet, blanch them in a pot of boiling, well-salted water for about a minute.
 Drain and dunk the beans in a large bowl of ice water to stop the cooking.
 Drain and set aside until ready to use.
 Combine the components before serving - you can do it at room temperature, or heated quickly in a skillet or pan before serving.

 Vibrant Tasty Green Beans